luckymrwang/ingress-nginx/docs/developer-guide/code-overview.md

 #### Ingress functions

-Contains all the logics from Ingress-Nginx Controller, with some examples being:
+Contains all the logics from NGINX Ingress Controller, with some examples being:

-* Expected Golang structures that will be used in templates and other parts of the code - [internal/ingress/types.go](https://github.com/kubernetes/ingress-nginx/blob/main/internal/ingress/types.go).
+* Expected Golang structures that will be used in templates and other parts of the codes - [internal/ingress/types.go](https://github.com/kubernetes/ingress-nginx/blob/main/internal/ingress/types.go).
 * supported annotations and its parsing logics - [internal/ingress/annotations](https://github.com/kubernetes/ingress-nginx/tree/main/internal/ingress/annotations).
 * reconciliation loops and logics - [internal/ingress/controller](https://github.com/kubernetes/ingress-nginx/tree/main/internal/ingress/controller)
-* defaults - define the default struct - [internal/ingress/defaults](https://github.com/kubernetes/ingress-nginx/tree/main/internal/ingress/defaults).
+* Defaults - define the default struct.
 * Error interface and types implementation - [internal/ingress/errors](https://github.com/kubernetes/ingress-nginx/tree/main/internal/ingress/errors)
 * Metrics collectors for Prometheus exporting - [internal/ingress/metric](https://github.com/kubernetes/ingress-nginx/tree/main/internal/ingress/metric).
-* Resolver - Extracts information from a controller - [internal/ingress/resolver](https://github.com/kubernetes/ingress-nginx/tree/main/internal/ingress/resolver).
+* Resolver - Extracts information from a controller.
 * Ingress Object status publisher - [internal/ingress/status](https://github.com/kubernetes/ingress-nginx/tree/main/internal/ingress/status).

 And other parts of the code that will be written in this document in a future.